How Your Credit Score Affects Car Insurance Rates (And What to Do About It)

 The Statistical Connection

 A Federal Trade Commission study confirmed that credit scores are accurate predictors of insurance claims.
-A University of Texas study also showed drivers with the worst insurance scores were twice as likely to file claims compared to those with the best scores.
+Research shows drivers with the worst insurance scores are significantly more likely to file claims — and larger ones — compared to those with the best scores.
 This pattern holds true across both auto and homeowners insurance, giving insurers confidence in the predictive power of these scores.

 Poor Credit Score